This is a small tutorial on how to embed one of your Embedery widgets into Medium.com.

 Another embed option is to embed your widget to the side, this looks great when you have a lot of content and want to say without disruption to you user that they can subscribe.

 And finally we have the wide view, this can be great to provide your reader a break while they are reading your article.

-Medium.com make this type of embedding possible thanks to a standard called O-Embed, which stands for Open Embed.
-This allows providers, like Embedery to just support a standard and then when a url of embeddable media is added, then the website will request information on how the embedded media should be shown.
+Medium.com makes this type of embedding possible thanks to a standard called O-Embed, which stands for Open Embed.
+This allows providers, like Embedery to just support a standard and then when a url of embeddable media is added, the website will request information on how the embedded media should be shown.

 If you have any questions or would like some help, please let us know.